ZhgChg.Li

 app_identifier: app_identifier,

-readonly: false, # Update and upload cert/profile if needed
+readonly: false, # Update/upload cert/profile if needed

 force_for_new_devices: true, # Recreate provisioning profile for new devices